Answer reviewed 27 February 2023

 Generally, the amounts of corrosive chemicals stored in schools are below the quantities required to be stored in a chemical storage cabinet.
-In addition, there are a range of incompatibilities within this Dangerous Goods class, which need to be considered in their storage.
+In addition, there are a range of incompatibilities within this Dangerous Goods class, which must be considered in their storage, particularly in the school setting where there are small quantities of a wide range of chemicals.
+This needs to be considered before the purchase of a corrosives cabinet.

 Cabinets for the storage of corrosive substances need to comply with AS 3780-2008: The Storage and Handling of Corrosive Substances.
 These cabinets are designed to protect the contents from damage, provide segregation between incompatible chemicals, contain small spills and protect in the event of a fire.
 These cabinets are required to have a self-closing door with at least 2 latch points, a 150mm deep liquid tight sump capable of containing 25% of storage capacity, and contain shelves which allow free movement of air.
 They should be constructed of corrosion resistant materials or have a corrosion resistant coating.